 What are haemophilia A & B?

-- Both haemophilia A and B are disorders caused by mutations on genes on the X chromosome (X-linked disorders).
+- Both are recessive sex-linked genetic conditions, caused by mutations in genes on the X chromosome.

 - Queen Victoria was a carrier of haemophilia A.

-- The F8 and F9 genes code for the proteins Factor VIII and Factor IX respectively.
+- The F8 and F9 genes code for the proteins Factor VII and Factor IX, respectively.

 - The result is continuous bleeding that can be difficult to control, leading to extensive blood loss.

-- Haemophilia A and B have very similar symptoms that can range from mild to very severe depending on how much the levels of Factor VIII and IX are affected.
+- Haemophilia A and B have very similar symptoms that can range from mild to very severe, depending on how much the levels of Factors VIII and IX are affected.

 - Healing after trauma or surgery often takes a lot longer in patients with haemophilia.